aprietof/CMS/README.md

 #CMS

 Content management system (CMS) application that allows publishing, editing and modifying content, organizing, deleting as well as maintenance from a central interface.
-Built with PHP and MySQL.
+Built with PHP v5.5 and MySQL v5.7.

 ##Directory structure